jack-greenberg/elliptic/content/home/curves.md

 <br>
 <small>Just because there are no known methods doesn't mean that one will eventually be discovered.
 That would be <em>bad</em> news.</small>

----

-## Galois Fields

-The curves you've seen so are are defined over the plane of real numbers.
-So there are an infinite number of points that lie on the curve.

-In ECC, we define curves over a [finite field](https://en.wikipedia.org/wiki/Finite_field), or _Galois field_.
-The field is most commonly defined over the integers $\mod p$, where $p$ is a prime number.
-We generally write it as $(\mathbb{Z}_P, +\cdot)$.